u-fire/Embedded-CopyPasta/WALKTHROUGH.md

     `values[0].values` is the name the variable we declared in our loop statement. `values[0].unit` doesn't have to be the same, but it will be used as a variable in the *.handlebars* file.
 Note, there are no semicolons, so `dht_humidity` can be used in something like `Serial.println(dht_humidity);`.

 2. We can run this through with this command
-`ecp.js -j copy/adafruit_dht.json -t pasta/print.handlebars -o dht` and it should render this:
+`node ecp.js -j copy/adafruit_dht.json -t pasta/print.handlebars -o dht` and it should render this:

 ```cpp
 #include <DHT.h>